FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/utilities/openapi-diff/readme.md

 ## Introduction

-User can find program for checking the difference between OpenAPI specifications in the utils/ directory after building and unpacking the UniConfig distribution.
-User can use it with a shell script called 'show_swagger_diff.sh'.
+The Uniconfig distribution includes a program for checking the difference between OpenAPI specifications.
+After building and unpacking the distribution, you can find the program in the 'utils' directory as a shell script called called 'show_swagger_diff.sh'.

-This program uses [OpenAPI-diff](https://github.com/OpenAPITools/openapi-diff) for generating OpenAPI differences.
+The program uses [OpenAPI-diff](https://github.com/OpenAPITools/openapi-diff) to generate OpenAPI differences.

 ## Usage

-Script ```./show_swagger_diff.sh``` contains four arguments.
-Each one has its own identifier so user can use any order of arguments.
-Every argument is optional as the script has default values for each argument.
+The ```./show_swagger_diff.sh``` script contains four arguments.
+Each one has its own identifier, so you can give arguments in any order.
+All arguments are optional as default values are included for each argument.

 * ```--former, -f /path/to/former/yaml/files``` - optional argument.
-Path with former OpenAPI specifications (.yaml files).
-Default path is 'openapi_diff/old'.
+Path to previous OpenAPI specifications (.yaml files).
+The default path is 'openapi_diff/old'.
 * ```--new, -n /path/to/new/yaml/files``` - optional argument.
-Path with new OpenAPI specifications (.yaml files).
-Default path is 'openapi_diff/new'.
+Path to new OpenAPI specifications (.yaml files).
+The default path is 'openapi_diff/new'.
 * ```--output, -o /path/to/output``` - optional argument.
 Path for the html output file with differences.
-Default path is 'openapi_diff'.
+The default path is 'openapi_diff'.
 * ```-s``` - optional argument.
-Silent printing.
-Shows less information.
+Silent printing, includes less information.

 !!!
-Bash script ```./show_swagger_diff.sh``` also includes simple help facility.
-There are two options how to show the help text:
+Bash script ```./show_swagger_diff.sh``` also includes a simple help facility.
+There are two options for showing the help text:
 1. ```./show_swagger_diff.sh -h```
 2. ```./show_swagger_diff.sh --help```
 !!!

 !!!
-Script only accepts YAML files.
+The script only accepts YAML files.
 !!!

-## Example use-case
+## Example use case

-### Default Usage
+### Default usage

-This is basic usage of the script, with and without optional arguments.
-Open a terminal, go to the ../utils directory and run command:
+This example shows basic usage of the script with and without optional arguments.
+Open a terminal and the  '../utils' directory, and run the following command:

 ```console
 ./show_swagger_diff.sh